The Stoic Handbook with Jon Brooks

 0:00 | 9:36

-This is the question that confused me for about a year of reading Stoic texts — and the answer is one of the most useful distinctions in the entire philosophy.
+This is the question that confused me for about a year of reading Stoic texts, and the answer is one of the most useful distinctions in the whole philosophy.

-In this episode I walk through two ancient Greek concepts — axia eklektikē (selective value) and apaxia (disvalue) — that explain how Stoics can prefer things without being wrecked by them.
-You'll learn why "indifferent" doesn't mean "don't care," how to tell the difference between rational preference and emotional attachment, and a simple question you can ask yourself today when anxiety creeps in.
+In this episode I walk through two ancient Greek concepts, axia eklektike (selective value) and apaxia (disvalue), that explain how Stoics can prefer things without being wrecked by them.
+You will learn why indifferent does not mean do not care, how to tell the difference between rational preference and emotional attachment, and a simple question you can ask yourself today when anxiety creeps in.

-If you've ever wondered how Stoicism avoids becoming cold or directionless, this is the episode.
+If you have ever wondered how Stoicism avoids becoming cold or directionless, this is the episode.